alchemy-fr/Phraseanet/doc/development/external-lib/embed-bundle.md

 Context:
 Phraseanet deployed with docker-compose with `docker-compose.override.yml`

-#####  Get and install the lib embend-bundle for development
+#####  Get and install the lib embed-bundle for development

 Change the directory to the phraseanet workspace

-Clone the library embend-bundle
+Clone the library embed-bundle

 `git clone https://github.com/alchemy-fr/embed-bundle.git`